Approved arrangements for fish export establishments

 New AAs are subject to audit of the physical location of the establishment and the AA working in practice.

-On-site audit are conducted to verify:
+On-site audits are conducted to verify:

 - controls identified in the AA are working in practice